ddaugherty/LookerProjectUtility/README.md

 # Looker Project Utility : lproject

-Utility to copy Looker projects or folders from one instance to another that the included dashboards.
+Utility to copy Looker projects or folders from one instance to another.

 ## Usage:
 #### Copy Project
 ```